davidoc23/TechHomeProject/README_david_contribution.md

   - Developed logic to toggle all smart lights (including Home Assistant devices) via backend endpoints.
   - Maintained and improved automation execution for Home Assistant devices in `scheduler.py`.

-- - **Device Action Logging and User-Based Analytics**
+- **Device Action Logging and User-Based Analytics**
   - Designed and integrated a robust device action logging system.
     - Every device action (toggle, add, remove, set temperature, toggle all) is logged with the authenticated username, device, action, result, and timestamp.
     - Logging works for both successful and failed attempts, ensuring a complete audit trail.
   - Added JWT authentication and required tokens to device endpoints to enable user attribution.
-  - Built `/api/analytics/usage-per-user` endpoint to aggregate and report device actions by user, supporting usage analytics and security auditing.
+  - Built `/api/analytics/usage-per-user` and `/api/analytics/usage-per-device` endpoints to aggregate and report device actions by user and by device, supporting usage analytics and security auditing.
+  - Developed analytics endpoints for top actions, device/user drilldown, and grouped activity logs.
   - Developed automated test cases to verify logging works as expected, including user attribution and database cleanup after each test.
   - Addressed challenges such as missing JWTs, 404 errors, and log verification by iteratively debugging both backend and frontend, adding cleanup steps, and adjusting test setup to match real-world API flows.

+- **Web Analytics Dashboard**
+  - Built a React Native (Expo) dashboard for web and mobile:
+    - **Device Usage Chart:** Bar chart showing most-used devices, with friendly device names (from both local Mongo and Home Assistant).
+    - **User Activity Chart:** Bar chart of most frequent users (real user attribution thanks to JWTs).
+    - **Recent Activity Feed:** Feed of latest device actions, grouping "toggle all" actions together for clarity, with device lists as sub-items.
+    - **Live API Integration:** Dashboard pulls from real backend analytics endpoints.
+    - **Handles loading, empty, and error states.**

 - **Automated Testing**
   - Authored the entire backend test suite (`tests/`), including: